eliodecolli/CSharp-CQRS/README.md

 1. Client publishes a command to the `writer_exchange` with a unique correlation ID
 2. Write node receives the command via the `client_writer` queue
 3. Write node validates and processes the command, updating its database
-4. Write node generates a corresponding event (e.g., `ShipmentCreatedEvent`)
+4. Write node generates a corresponding event (e.g., `ShipmentCreatedEvent`) and sends response to client
-5. Write node stores the response in memory and publishes the event to the `events` exchange
+5. Write node publishes the event to the `events` exchange
 6. Read node consumes the event from the `writer_sourcing` queue
 7. Read node applies changes to its database and invalidates affected cache entries
-8. Read node publishes a `ReaderConfirmation` back to the write node
-9. Write node receives confirmation, retrieves the stored response, and sends it to the client
-10. Client receives the response via the `writer_client` queue using the correlation ID
+8. Client receives the response via the `writer_client` queue using the correlation ID

 **Why this approach?**
-- Ensures both databases are synchronized before confirming operations to clients
-- Provides strong consistency guarantees despite using separate data stores
+- Provides fast command responses without waiting for read node synchronization
 - Allows the read node to be optimized independently without affecting write operations
+- Maintains eventual consistency between write and read databases

-**Known Limitation:** The current implementation doesn't handle in-flight read queries during event processing, which could theoretically result in stale data being cached momentarily.
-This is an acceptable trade-off for simplicity in this demonstration.
+**Trade-off:** Read queries immediately after a write may return slightly stale data until the read node processes the event.
+This is an acceptable trade-off for improved performance.

 ## RabbitMQ Topology